phenopackets/phenopacket-schema-fhir-implementation-guide/source/pages/_includes/disease-onset-intro.md

-This element represents the onset of a disease using a Coding.
+This element represents the onset of a disease using a codeable concept.

-#### Mapping Notes

-The Coding value of this extension is bound to the value set that includes onset codes from HPO and SNOMED CT, with a strength of _preferred_.